sstur/drift/readme.md

-#Cross-platform Server JS
+#Drift: Cross-platform Server JS

-This is a small framework for writing synchronous server-side JavaScript and deploying to any of several supported platforms.
-There is a dev-server written for Node and a build script that will produce deploy files for the various platforms.
+This is a small framework for writing synchronous-style server-side JavaScript and deploying to any of several supported platforms.
+There is a dev-server written for Node and a build script that will produce files for the various platforms.

 Supported platforms: